Dancin’ In The Era of COVID-19, Cold & Flu (oh my!)

 - Keep your child home if they are sick or if your household is sick.

-- We understand these are crazy times and we are in the middle of cold and flu season.
-Use your best judgement and treat your neighbor as you would want to be treated.
+- Use your best judgement and treat your neighbor as you would want to be treated.
 When in doubt, call your doctor.

 - Students who are home but well enough to dance are encouraged to join class via Zoom.
 Please see the procedure and credentials for Zooming dance class by logging into your parent portal announcements.